(A chapter of Akayama DanJay.)

 Jay closed the pamphlet and examined the fist-sized fledglings drawn on its front.
-He covered the left half a fledgling’s face with his thumb.
+He covered the left half of a fledgling’s face with his thumb.
 More familiar by the moment.
 “Dan, have you ever seen birds like this before?”
 He’d forgotten Dan had left.
 He was still in the bathroom, quietly sobbing for some reason.

 Jay turned to the pamphlet’s next page.
 On the left side, hand-drawn crickets budded from soil just like in Faith’s cardboard-box.
 On the right side, the largest of three islands was crowned with clouds.

-Tourists to the islands generally belong to one of three categories: those interested in bird-watching (but not bird-photography, we emphasize), those interested in smuggling bugs back to their home country (which we frown upon), and those whose international flights require refueling at our airport and who decide to stretch their legs on our runway.
+Tourists to the islands generally belong to one of three categories: those interested in bird-watching (but not bird-photography, we emphasize), those interested in smuggling bugs back to their home country (which we frown upon), and those whose international flights require refueling at our airport and who decide to stretch their legs along our runway.
 All three categories are impressed by the bounty of the Biggest Bird, including fresh air, breathtaking vistas, and tasteful gift-shops.
 We encourage you to visit our islands and discover your connection to the Mountain in the next eternity.
 One day all our worms will join the Zephyrs in the fight against the Hurricane.